-Dan Weber; Dan Weber; Daniel Weber (Communication Director); Daniel Weber (Communication Director); Julio Munoz (Festival Director)
+Dan Weber; Dan Weber; Daniel Weber (Communication Director); Julio Munoz (Festival Director)

 Festival entries are open to all undergrad and graduate students enrolled in school at the time of film production.

-High school and College/International entries that are accepted are eligible for the category they are entered into, but are also eligible for the Jonathan Dulan High School Award and Scholarship.
+High school and College/International entries that are accepted are eligible for the category for which they are submitted.
+High School students may enter other categories.